carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 [Here](http://data-science-sequencing.github.io/Win2018/lectures/lecture16/), you can see the order and construction of reads in scRNA-seq:
 ![biasedreads2](https://user-images.githubusercontent.com/30586852/130571826-79ac907f-0c14-4367-a010-51d88a3140f0.png)

-Cell barcodes are used to determine each read belongs to which cell and UMI is used for identification of each RNA molecule.
+Cell barcodes are used to determine each read belongs to which cell and UMI is used for identification of each RNA molecule and enales counting the frequency of reads.

 # scRNA-Seq Computational Workflow